locka99/cpp-to-rust-book/features_of_rust/variables.md

 auto z = 100.; // double
 ```

 Where C++ gets really messy is for arrays and strings.
-Recall that strings are not primitive types in the strong sense within C or C++.
+Recall that strings are not primitive types in the strong sense within C or C++ so auto requires they be explicitly defined or the type will be wrong.

 ```c++
 auto s = std::string("Now is the window of our discontent"); // char string